Investigator, BC Mental Health and Substance Use Services Research Institute

 - Investigator, BC Children's Hospital Research Institute

-- Assistant Professor, Department of Psychiatry, University of British Columbia
+- Associate Professor, Department of Psychiatry, University of British Columbia

 - Member, Djavad Mowafaghian Centre for Brain Health

 Dr. William Panenka’s is a clinical researcher and dually certified psychiatrist and neurologist whose research interests include determining the outcomes of concussion and traumatic brain injuries using brain imaging and neurocognitive and psychiatric assessments.
 He is the medical lead at the Neuropsychiatry Concussion Clinic and neurology consultant to the Fraser Health concussion clinic.

 One of his ongoing projects is looking at traumatic brain injuries in those experiencing homelessness in Vancouver’s downtown eastside.
 This study has been following almost 500 individuals for up to 10 years and is part of a large team led by Dr. William Honer.
 They recruit individuals housed in single room occupancy hotels and have them undergo detailed medical and psychiatric testing, including a brain MRI.

 Dr. Panenka recently completed data collection for a national Brain Canada-funded study on traumatic brain injury in athletes.
 With the last patient enrolled, he will be examining the effects of serious brain injuries in order to find cognitive, imaging and blood markers that may predict outcome and response to treatment.

 In an ongoing clinical trial with Dr. Noah Silverberg, Drs.
 Panenka and Silverberg are looking at the psychological coping mechanisms that result in lasting symptoms and disabilities from brain injuries in order to advance care and support services.View Dr. Panenka’s publications on ORCID